Modeling Non-Gaussianities in Pulsar Timing Array data analysis using Gaussian Mixture Models: Results

 with $w_I \sim \mathcal{N}(0,\sigma^2 \mathcal{I}_{N_t})$ where $\mathcal{I}_{N_t}$ is the identity matrix of rank $N_t$ and $\vec{X}_{n}, \vec{Y}_{n} \sim p(\alpha, c, S(f_n)\Delta f)$ where $S(f_n)$ is the one-sided PSD of the non-Gaussian time-correlated process and $\alpha$, $c$ the parameters characterizing the non-Gaussianities of the probability distribution $p$.
 The PSD of the process $S(f)$ is chosen to be a powerlaw of the form

 with $A$ the amplitude, $\gamma$ the spectral index and $f_{yr}=1/yr$ the frequency corresponding to a one year period.

 For each pulsar we consider a timing model accounting for the spin-down rate of that pulsar described by a quadratic polynomial in time and we marginalize over the first order errors in the timing model parameters \cite{new_advances_gp, ng_noise_budget}.
+The full likelihood for common uncorrelated noise is written as a product of $N_p$ individual pulsar likelihoods given by \autoref{eq:ng_likelihood}